google/tracing-framework/docs/wtf-json.md

 This indicates that the times have higher than millisecond precision.
 * `timebase`: unix time since the epoch that is added to all time values in the trace.
 A timebase of 1000 means that a `time` of 5 would be seen as 1005.
+* `time_offset`: milliseconds to offset the time from any previously loaded files.
+This overrides any timebase setting and should only be used in 'additive' files.

 ### Event Definitions